top of page

 Kwame Nkrumah Memorial Park and Mausoleum is a Memorial and Third burial grounds for the First Head of State and President of independent Ghana.
 The Mausoleum site was the Old Polo grounds for the European during the colonial period until 1957.
 This Mausoleum has been visited by many world dignitaries.

-Afterwards we usual head to the Arts and Crafts market to view a varied collection Ghanaian handicraft souvenir.
-This offers you opportunity to try out your bargaining skills on the local vendors and to “shop till you drop”.
+Afterwards, we usually head to the Arts and Crafts market to browse a wide selection of Ghanaian handicraft souvenirs.
+This offers you the opportunity to try out your bargaining skills on the local vendors and to “shop till you drop”.

 Pikworo/Nania Slave Camp

-In Tamale in the Northern Region of Ghana we would go on a scenic drive to Navrongo in the Upper East Region.
-Arrive at Nania Slave Camp near Ghana’s border with Burkina Faso to visit the Pikworo/Nania Slave Camp, 2km from the town centre that served as holding camp for the African captives awaiting to be transferred to Salaga, then the largest slave Market in the North but which is no longer visible.
+In Tamale, Northern Region, Ghana, we would take a scenic drive to Navrongo in the Upper East Region.
+Arrive at Nania Slave Camp near Ghana’s border with Burkina Faso to visit the Pikworo/Nania Slave Camp, 2km from the town centre, that served as a holding camp for the African captives awaiting transfer to Salaga, then the largest slave Market in the North, but which is no longer visible.

 Nalerigu Slave Defense Wall

-Visit the Nalerigu Slave Defense Wall built on the orders of Naayili, the King of the Mamprugu to defend his town against slavery raiders invasion.
+Visit the Nalerigu Slave Defense Wall built on the orders of Naayili, the King of the Mamprugu, to defend his town against the invasion of slavery raiders.

 Visit Sakpuli Slave Camp.
-Arrive and visit the community chief, the slave market and the Baobab tree where captives were chained on pegs.
-The Community Slave Museum has relics of slavery such as chains, coins, pottery material which were discovered and now exhibited by the Archaeology Department of the University of Ghana.
+Arrive and visit the community chief, the slave market, and the Baobab tree where captives were chained on pegs.
+The Community, such as chains, coins, and pottery, Slave Museum has relics of slavery, such as chains, coins, and pottery, which were discovered and are now exhibited by the Archaeology Department of the University of Ghana.

 Salaga Wells &